njuhugn/JumbaStar/Features/README.md

 Feature Computation Code

-Deatil information is inside each feature folder
+Detail information is inside each feature folder